-V2L Vehicle to Load5.
-Requirements
+V2L Vehicle to Load

+V2X Vehicle to Everything

+5. Requirements

 5.1.
-State-of-Certified Range and State-of Certified Energy (SOCR and SOCE) monitors
+State-of-Certified Energy and State-of Certified Range (SOCE and SOCR) monitors

-The manufacturer shall install SOCR and SOCE monitors that operate during the life of the vehicle.
-TheSOCR monitor shall maintain an estimate of the state of certified range (on-board SOCR), and the SOCE monitor shall maintain an estimate of the state of certified energy (on-board SOCE).
+The manufacturer shall install SOCE and SOCR monitors that operate for the full lifetime of the vehicle.
+The SOCE monitor shall maintain an estimate of the state of certified energy (on-board SOCE) and the SOCR monitor shall maintain an estimate of the state of certified range (on-board SOCR).

-The manufacturer shall determine the algorithms by which on-board SOCR and on-board SOCE are determined for the vehicles they produce.
-The manufacturer shall update the on-board SOCR and SOCE with sufficient frequency as to maintain the necessary degree of accuracy during all normal vehicle operation.
+The manufacturer shall determine the algorithms by which on-board SOCE and on-board SOCR are determined for the vehicles they produce.
+The manufacturer shall update the on-board SOCE and SOCR with sufficient frequency as to maintain the required degree of accuracy during all normal vehicle operation.

-The on-board SOCR and SOCE shall have at least a resolution of 1 part in 100 and be used for the purposes of verification as the nearest whole number from 0 to 100.
+The on-board SOCE and SOCR shall have at least a resolution of 1 part in 100 and be used for the purposes of verification as the nearest whole number from 0 to 100.

-The manufacturer shall make available the most recently determined values of the on-board SOCR and on-board SOCE via the OBD port and optionally over-the-air (OTA).
+The manufacturer shall make available the most recently determined values of the on-board SOCE and on-board SOCR via the OBD port and optionally over-the-air (OTA).

 For the purposes of consumer information, the manufacturer shall make easily available to the owner of the vehicle the most recently determined value of the SOCE monitor via at least one appropriate method.
-The resolution and method for the customer values shall be determined in agreement with the authorities.
+The resolution and method for the value to be made available shall be determined in agreement with the authorities.
 For example:

 (a) dashboard indicator;